Table of contents

 4) Greater Reliability

-Services delivered over the cloud based infrastructure are frequently more dependable than services provided on premises.
-Especially if servers or other hardware are outdated since cloud solution providers have a dedicated, experienced IT staff, they can handle issues more quickly than small businesses with limited IT resources.
+Services delivered over the cloud infrastructure are frequently more dependable than services provided on-premises, especially if servers or other hardware need to be updated.
+Since cloud solution providers have a dedicated, experienced IT staff, they can handle issues more quickly than small businesses with limited IT resources.

 5) Drive Firm Innovations